GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 based which axis are present.
 Quantities must have at least one axis (else you have a scalar variable, which have no special storage methods).

-Below is an example of how to initalize an NDSL quantity with three dimensions:
+Below is an example of how to initialize an NDSL quantity with three dimensions:

 ``` py linenums="1"
 from ndsl.boilerplate import get_factories_single_tile